kwakery/mungjar/README.md

 mungjar is a portfolio website that also handles the process of commissions programmed in PHP with the Laravel framework.

+## API Documentation
+The documentation for the API is still being written.
+[For now, you can look at the routes here.](https://documenter.getpostman.com/view/6267734/RznBNfoh#859c4922-93ac-4e62-8436-db349f58676e)

 ## Installation